Skip to main content

 Continue reading

-ALBANY, NY – Amanda Chambers, a graduate student at the University at Albany, has been named as one of the three collegiate award recipients for 2023 by the Capital District Sports Women of the Year organization.
+ALBANY, NY – Rachel Chen, a senior at Shenendehowa High School, has been named as one of the 10 scholastic award recipients for 2025 by the Capital District Sports Women of the Year organization.

-Amanda, who competes in cross country and track & field, will be recognized at the Capital District Sports Women of the Year Awards Gala on Monday, August 7 at 7:00 p.m. at the GE Theatre at Proctors in Schenectady.
-General admission tickets are $25 and can be purchased at Proctors or online at Proctors.org.
+Rachel, who competes in soccer, indoor track & field and outdoor track & field, will be recognized at the Capital District Sports Women of the Year Awards Gala on Monday, August 4 at 7:00 p.m. at the GE Theatre at Proctors in Schenectady.
+Tickets will be available later this month.

 The Capital District Sports Women of the Year organization (CDSWOY) honors the best and brightest female student athletes from high schools and colleges in the Capital District of New York State.
 The student-athletes will be recognized for their achievements in academics, athletics, and community service.
 More information is provided at the website: cdswoy.com.